 - In the book The Princess Bride, Miracle Max actually first proclaims Westley "Sort of Dead."
 After a while, he notices something wrong, and the other characters ask him what it is.
 He then informs them that Westley has just slipped from Sort of Dead to Mostly Dead.

-- This happens in the Dresden Files when after spending an entire novel as a ghost, Harry attempts to move on only to awaken in his still-alive body.
+- This happens in Ghost Story when, after spending the entire book as a ghost, Harry attempts to move on only to awaken in his still-alive body.
 Mab and Demonreach had healed Harry's mortal wounds while his disembodied soul wandered Chicago.